 주일 (juil) → a counter for weeks

-Classes have already started, but I couldn’t go to school for three long weeks.
+Even though classes have already started, I couldn’t go to school for three long weeks.

 달 (dal) → a counter for duration in months